tim-vandenbosch/BasicSecurity2017/README.md

 [Slack invite link (valid until 19/3/2017 23:00)](https://basicsecuritypxl.slack.com/shared_invite/MTUzMzM1ODEwNzU3LTE0ODkzNTY4NDMtMTljNWYyNDYwMg)

+## Agreements + Software/Technologies
+### Agreements

+- Commits to github will happen [ADD/EDIT/MOVED/REMOVED]

+### Software

+- We will be using Office word for itmanagement
+- We will be using a .net enviroment to make the encryption program

 ## General assignment
 ### IT Management
 - This paper is going to be written in Markdown for usability